 The new Virginia Aviation Museum opened its doors in January 1987 and hosted an official opening ceremony on September 6, 1987.
 Over time, major features added to the Museum included the Benn Theater, Neil November Observation Deck, World War II exhibit and the Virginia Aviation Hall of Fame exhibit.
 Due to the generosity of Martha West in 1991, a fifty-foot extension to the main exhibit hall along with an office and storage rooms for the VAHS and a shop for the Museum at the back of the building were added, bringing the footprint of the Museum to 30,000 square feet.

 After operating the Virginia Aviation Museum for several years, the Society’s Directors decided to donate the Museum and its entire collection to the Commonwealth of Virginia.
 A deal was struck to transfer ownership of the Virginia Aviation Museum and all its artifacts and exhibits, as well as the property lease with the Capitol Region Airport Commission, to the Science Museum of Virginia.
 The agreement was signed on June 23, 1990.
-On July 1, 1990 the Shannon Air Museum became the first division of the Science Museum of Virginia.
+On July 1, 1990 the Virginia Aviation Museum became the first division of the Science Museum of Virginia.

 After the death of Sid Shannon Jr., the airport fell into hard times.
 The Shannon collection was moved to the Virginia Aviation Museum in Richmond, VA.

 Thankfully, the airport was saved by an aviation enthusiast, Billie Toombs, and her partner, Robert Stanley.
 Billie worked for Sid Jr. from the time she was a teenager.
 Had the pair not bought the airport, developers would have bought the land for commercial real estate.